Instilling Financial Literacy in Children

 - Give teenagers the opportunity to overcome challenges.
 Denying them the struggles that are a natural part of learning may handicap their growth.
 Better to have these happen under your tutelage so they are equipped to deal with them later in the real world.

 If one teaching strategy does not work, try to find another way to convey a concept, as children learn in different ways.
 Lead by example, be engaged, and be consistent.
-Remember, in doing so, you are helping to promote a healthy mindset around financial literacy which will afford them the opportunity to make smarter decisions throughout their lives.
+Remember, in doing so, you are helping to promote a healthy mindset around financial literacy for children which will afford them the opportunity to make smarter decisions throughout their lives.

-Helpful websites that provide guidance for parents, as well as resources and games for children of all ages:
+Start a conversation with us about your finances or check out these helpful financial literacy websites that provide guidance for parents, as well as resources and games for children of all ages:

 iSource: 2012 Visa survey